 Place the cutter on top of the bottle.
-Twist the cutter so the blades on the underside of the cutter cut the foil on the top of the wine bottle, which removes a circular piece of foil; the rest of the foil around the neck of the bottle remains in place.
+Twist the cutter so the blades on its underside cut the foil on the top of the wine bottle, which removes a circular piece of foil; the rest of the foil around the neck of the bottle remains in place.

 What is a screwpull wine foil cutter?

-A screwpull wine foil cutter is both a corkscrew for opening wine bottles and wine foil cutter combined into one tool.
+A screwpull wine foil cutter is both a corkscrew for opening wine bottles and a wine foil cutter, combined into one tool.